jupyterlite/jupyterlite-sphinx/docs/configuration.md

 }
 ```

-where the cell with the `toctree` directive will be removed from the rendered notebook in the JupyterLite console.
+where the cell with the `toctree` directive will be removed from the rendered notebook in
+the JupyterLite console.

-Note that this feature is only available for the `NotebookLite` and `JupyterLite` directives and works with the `ipynb` files passed to them, and therefore does not work with the `TryExamples` directive.
+Note that this feature is only available for the `NotebookLite`, `JupyterLite`, and the
+`Voici` directives and works with the `ipynb` files passed to them, and therefore does
+not work with the `TryExamples` directive.

 ## Disable the `.ipynb` docs source binding